curiousest/curiousest.github.io/_posts/2017-04-20-comparing-air-pollution-indexes.md

 ## Air quality over time is hard to express

 A major reason for one governing body having multiple air quality indexes is because the "badness" of air pollution is determined by the number of bad particles in the air over time.

-An example:
+Every index has to make a tradeoff between detail and usefulness of individual AQI readings.

-Suppose *London* has readings for *particle X* as follows:
+As an example, suppose *London* has readings for *particle X* as follows:

 | Time                           | **1pm** | **2pm** | **3pm**  | **4pm** |
 | # of *particle X* in *London*  | 10  | 10  | 1000 | 10  |